reyno255/pandas-challenge/README.md

 # Heroes of Pymoli

-This code produces several cross-sections of video game purchase data sliced to display purchase amounts, trends, quantities by item, gender, age and user.
+This code produces several cross-sections of video game purchase data sliced to display purchase amounts, trends and quantities by item, gender, age and user.

 The goal is to break down the large data set into meaningful results, uncovering trends and explain sales.